Lachlan-Mayne/english-notes/Peter/Marketing.md

 - Puffery is a term used to describe over-exaggeration in marketing, that promotes unreasonable expectations for the customers
 - Puffery is not prohibited by the ACL
 **Products that may damage health:**
-- All consumer products supplied must be safe and meet consumer guarantes
+- All consumer products supplied must be safe and meet consumer guarantees under the ACL
+- Businesses can't sell banned products and must ensure that their products or product-related services comply with the relevant mandatory standards before they are offered for sale
+- Products may be recalled under ACL but there's questions over others that are ethical

 **Analyse the response of marketing managers to factors influencing customer choice (PEGS) for Qantas:**
 Economic policies set by the government can aﬀect the level of economic activity and, changing the potential demand for Qantas services.
 Qantas must ensure that they adhere to the Competition and Consumer Act.
 This government law protects consumers from undesirable business practices for example the regulation of misleading advertising and regulates practices that restrict competition such as price fixing.